AlexBNZ/gravity_falls/README.md

 ### TOTEM Pole

 Spelling the word "TOTEM" confers four awards in the following order below.
-Once the forth award is awarded it resets to allow the four award to be collected again.
+Once the forth award is awarded it resets to allow the four awards to be collected again.
 (CURRENTLY WORKING!)

 * **1: Points**